 However, I have witnessed many business leaders make the argument that being lean and nimble means they cannot afford the time to incorporate the voice of the consumer into their product development and marketing efforts.
 This is where I do disagree, vehemently.
 I argue the contrary, that the leanest, most nimble businesses are those that hit the mark most often — succeeding because they incorporate consumer input in a highly efficient and thoughtful manner.

 Our Radius Princeton office recently held a team building event at a local craft distillery, Sourland Mountain Spirits in Hopewell, NJ.
 This is a small start-up, but one that has enjoyed great success and fast growth since their inception in 2015.
-As we learned from Ray Disch, the founder of the distillery, their vodka, gin, and white rum are now available in over 180 bars and retail liquor stores across the Mid-Atlantic U.S. As Ray shared his passionate story, two anecdotes stuck with me
+As we learned from Ray Disch, the founder of the distillery, their vodka, gin, and white rum are now available in over 180 bars and retail liquor stores across the Mid-Atlantic U.S. As Ray shared his passionate story, two anecdotes stuck with me about how customer input influences agility and brand success:

 1. Wait and get it right.